 The Cassava Program has a world mandate.
-Priorities and modus operandi among regions are determined by a combination of factors including importance of cassava production, characteristics of national programs, available genetic diversity, presence of IITA with regional responsibility in Africa, and funding opportunities.
+Priorities and modus operandi among regions are determined by a combination of factors including importance of cassava production, characteristics of national programs, available genetic

 The Program divides responsibilities for germplasm development into three sections: the HQ program, which responds to regional program needs and has principal responsibility for Latin America; an Asia regional program based in Bangkok; and an Africa regional program based at IITA HQ in Nigeria.